Skip to content

 The tangy zip of the tomatillos harmonizes beautifully with the subtle sweetness of the peppers, creating a flavor profile that’s both bold and balanced.

-• White onions, also known as “cebolla blanca” in Mexico, are naturally sweet and mild, making them a great choice for adding depth to your salsa without overpowering it.
+• White onions, also known as “cebolla blanca” in Mexico, are naturally sweet and mild.

 Ingredients for a salsa verde taquera